rudeprover/alphamath/README.md

 # alphamath
-Hosts scripts which go through topics related to quant/finance all in the hands-on python
+Hosts scripts which go through topics related to quant/finance all in the hands-on python as well as Statistical Methods.